majkinetor/redserver/README.md

 - Redmine is started by `supervisor` which starts `unicorn` (config: `/home/redmine/redmine/config/unicorn.rb`).
 Nginx serves static content.
 - Dominator is used as ansible master instead of vagrant ansible provisioning directly on the redserver to be able to mimic production settings better and to avoid installing packages required by ansible master only.
 - Ansible will require password when using rsync to copy redmine-data.
 This seems to be ansible bug.

+TODO
+====

+- Use custom vagrant boxes in order to reduce download size.